jimporter/bfg9000/doc/user/building.md

 # Building With bfg9000

-Like some other tools (e.g. [CMake](https://www.cmake.org/) or [autotools](https://www.gnu.org/software/automake/)), bfg9000 isn't actually a
+Like some other tools (e.g. [CMake][cmake] or [autotools][autotools]), bfg9000
-build system; it's a *build configuration system* or, if you prefer, a *meta-build system*.
+isn't actually a build system; it's a *build configuration system* or, if you prefer, a *meta-build system*.
 That is, bfg9000 builds build files which you then use to run your actual builds.

 ## Your first build